Prepare yourself for a massive shock: What if we were to say that having a six-pack doesn’t necessarily mean that you have a strong core?

 - Glute muscles.

-So, in order to have a strong core, you have to do workouts that aim to train all of these muscle groups.
+So, to have a strong core, you have to do workouts that aim to train all of these muscle groups.

 The best core exercises